RockinRonE/ionic-thinkster-tut/navigation/Getting started with Navigation.md

 ```

-In the above image we imported our GrocerylistPage on line 6 and then declared it on line 12 and line 21\.
+In the above image we imported our TodolistPage on line 6 and then declared it on line 12 and line 21\.
 Any pages we create need to be added to both the `declarations` and `entryComponents` array.
 Any providers we create will be added to the providers array, and any components or pipes we create will only need to be added to the `declarations` array.

-Lets now get to work building out **src/pages/grocerylist-page/grocerylist-page.html**.
+Lets now get to work building out **src/pages/todolist-page/todolist-page.html**.
 Update your file to the following:

 ```js
 <ion-header>